AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 if there are undistributed surpluses.
 It could change the order of election.
 Of course all of this is moot if somehow surplus distributions are all done in one monolithic transfer - see earlier discussion.

+The NSWEC seems to use the same interpretation as me on this case.

 ### Tracking exhausted votes

 Clause 15(1)(f) says that the counter must track `the votes which at some stage become exhausted votes.`